-As we had mentioned earlier, there are two version of Internet Explorer 10 in Windows 8.
-One with the Metro UI and the other, the Desktop version.
+As we had mentioned earlier, there are two versions of Internet Explorer in Windows 8.
+One with the Metro UI app and the other, the Desktop version.
 It is the Metro version of IE 10 that is the default browser on Windows 8.
 You can however, of course change your default browser to IE 10 desktop version if you wish.

 Internet Explorer 10 Metro is more suited for touch devices and is rather a stripped-down bare-bones version.
 It does not support add-ins or plug ins.
 IE 10 Metro is optimized to give a clean secure user experience on your touch devices.

 If you are on the Windows 8 start screen, and you click on the IE tile, Internet Explorer 10 will open with the Metro UI.
 On this Metro version, you will find many features and functionalities, which you may be used to, missing!
 For instance, some of the add-ons or plugins just will not work.
 Java and Flash may not work too.

 If you are on the Windows 8 desktop and click on the IE icon, the desktop version of Internet Explorer 10 will open.